shashank0-0/EncipherX/README.md

-# 🔐 Text Encryptor
+# 🔐 EncipherX

 A simple and efficient text encryption and decryption tool written in Rust.
-Supports Windows, Linux, and macOS.
+Supports Windows, Linux and macOS.

 ---